idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model.md

 ## Cross-Section Model id=cross-section_model

 There exists an intermediate step in the two step method that allows for the cross section evaluation at an arbitrary state point.
-This is typically considered as a cross-section parametrization, which depends on the type of analysis to perform and reactor.
+This is typically considered as a cross-section parametrization, which depends on the type of analysis to perform and reactor type.
 As a general rule, the state variables need to capture the important feedback mechanisms (i.e., the ones that lead to significant changes in cross sections, and thus in reactivity).
 Then, once these state parameters are identified, it is equally important to cover the full range of variation of each parameter,